 - The CHRLS continues to broadly define industrial relations as the study and practice of the employment relationship.
 Five current areas of study include: labor relations and collective bargaining; labor market analysis; compensation and benefits; organizational behavior and theory; and staffing, training and development.

 - Research has kept pace with the evolution of the HR/IR profession with comprehensive studies on emerging employer practices and global trends.
 For example, alternative work design patterns, including teamwork and employee involvement programs are being simulated through team projects in the classroom.
 A majority of CHRLS faculty have participated in significant international research and teaching assignments to provide broad, global perspectives.

 - Master of Arts students today may elect a regular schedule of day classes, or an evening program that provides flexibility for employment.
 The PhD program continues to attract individuals nationally and internationally who intend to pursue research and teaching careers.

 - One of the most promising aspects of the CHRLS today is its emphasis on employment opportunities for students and graduates.
 Alumni and corporate sponsors routinely recruit candidates for summer internships and career opportunities.
-Through its Employer Education Service and Labor Education Service areas, the CHRLS serves a broad public sector with continuing seminars and educational opportunities.
+Through its Labor Education Service area, the CHRLS serves a broad public sector with training and educational opportunities.
 Many are custom programs that address emerging issues in HR/IR management and the union movement.
-The CHRLS Reference Room serves a vital purpose in providing the most comprehensive collection of data and information available to students, alumni and the profession.
+The CHRLS Herman Library serves a vital purpose in providing the most comprehensive collection of data and information available to students, alumni and the profession.
 Efforts are now underway to upgrade its accessibility through data networks.

 - Most important, alumni and leaders in labor and management serve an integral role in providing support and guidance to faculty and students to confirm curriculum and focus on emerging issues and trends.